 3. Stay positive

 Freaking out and worrying that your grades are dooming you to unemployment will get you nowhere.
-Know that every single year, there are NDLS students inevitably dissatisfied with their grades yet every year, NDLS students who were absolutely crushed by their first semester grades graduate with awesome jobs.
+Know that every single year, inevitably there are some NDLS students dissatisfied with their grades yet every year, NDLS students who were absolutely crushed by their first semester grades graduate with awesome jobs.

 In the CDO, we see this play out year after year.
 If you maintain a positive attitude, regularly meet with the CDO, and continue to work toward your goals, you will be setting yourself up for success.